 Check flame and combustion

-- 1. Shut off the main power to the boiler by placing the On/Off switch in the OFF position. - 2.
-Remove the flue temperature sensor from the flue pipe connection.
-Note: Combustion measurements will be made at this point. - 3.
-Turn on the main power to the boiler by placing the On/Off switch in the ON position.
+- 1. Turn the main power off to the boiler.

+- Remove the flue temperature sensor from the flue pipe connection.
+Note: Combustion measurements will be made at this point.

+- 3. Turn the main power on to the boiler.